Norway Diplomatic Profile

 Military

-Norway’s closest military partners are Denmark, United States, and United Kingdom.
+Norway’s closest military partners are Denmark, United Kingdom, and Finland.
 Most adversarial: Russia, Belarus, and North Korea.

 Diplomatic

-Norway’s closest diplomatic partners are Denmark, United States, and Finland.
+Norway’s closest diplomatic partners are Denmark, Finland, and Sweden.
 Most adversarial: Russia, Belarus, and North Korea.

 Regime Relations